hfshr/poweRof10/README.md

 ## Basic usage

-You can get the rankings for a specific event/year/gender/agegroup using the `get_event` function:
+You can get the rankings for a specific event/year/gender/age group using the `get_event()` function:

 ``` r
 get_event(event = "100", agegroup = "ALL", gender = "M", year = 2016, top_n = 10) %>%